-Someone should be held accountable for your suffering.
-You should not be deprived of the opportunity to live a normal, healthy life.
-Your doctors neglected to help you, but the experienced Pennsylvania and New Jersey medical malpractice lawyers at the Law Firm of Craig A. Altman can assist you.
-Our offices service areas across PA and NJ, ensuring a malpractice lawyer near you will be available.
-We will work tirelessly on your behalf to win you compensated for your pain and suffering, medical bills and lost wages.
+Your doctors neglected to help you, but an experienced Pennsylvania medical malpractice attorney at the Law Offices of Craig A. Altman can assist you.
+Our office serves areas across Eastern PA, ensuring a malpractice lawyer near you will be available.
+We will work tirelessly on your behalf to win you compensated for your pain and suffering, medical bills, and lost wages.

 Many people rely on doctors, nurses, hospital staff, and nursing home workers to treat them with the highest level of care.
-As patients, we have a right to expect timely diagnosis of an illness and efficient treatment.
-As health care professionals, it is their responsibility to do everything possible to make patients well and facilitate recovery from injuries and ailments.
+As patients, we have a right to expect a timely diagnosis of an illness and efficient treatment.
+As healthcare professionals, it is their responsibility to do everything possible to make patients well and facilitate recovery from injuries and ailments.

 Unfortunately, some medical professionals fail to exercise a high degree of care.
-For a variety of reasons, they make mistakes.
-When it’s due to negligent behavior, and causes harm to patients, they need to be held accountable.
-Although medical malpractice can occur with just about every medical procedure, certain procedures are more prone to error and malpractice.
+For a variety of reasons, they make medical mistakes.
+When an injury is the result of a medical professional’s negligence, they need to be held accountable.
+Although medical malpractice can occur with just about every medical procedure, certain procedures are more prone to surgical error and malpractice.

-Our experienced personal injury lawyers have successfully represented clients in all kinds of medical malpractice cases, including:
+Our experienced personal injury lawyers have successfully represented clients in all kinds of medical malpractice claims, including: